Health Care Flexible Spending Account & Dependent Care Assistance Program

 - If you decide to enroll, estimate anticipated dependent care expenses for the year (effective date through December 31).
 The total must divide evenly by the number of months you are paid.

-- For FSA: ISU allows you to participate up to the annual maximum contribution limit of $2,600.00 per year.
-Any excess credits from ISU no coverage options, does not apply to the maximum.
+- For FSA: ISU allows you to participate up to the annual maximum contribution limit of $2,750.00 per year.

 - You will not pay Federal or State Income tax or Social Security or Medicare tax on this money.

-Once you have established your FSA and/or DCAP elections for the plan year, you may not change your elections except within 30 days of a “family status change”, and changes must be compatible to the event.
+Once you have established your FSA and/or DCAP elections for the plan year, you may not change your elections except within 31 days of a “family status change,” and changes must be compatible to the event.
 The Internal Revenue Service specifically defines a “family status change” as:

 - Death of your spouse or dependent